Mission Peak UU - Fremont, CA

 Sunday Services Committee

-We are in need of a goodies provider on the 3rd Sunday of the month.
-Ron Qian had to resign from this job.
+We are in need of a greeter on the 1st Sunday of the month to replace Robert Jensen.
 We also still need people for the aesthetics team.
 Please contact Ursel Bloxsom, Sunday Services Team Coordinator, email@example.com

 |Community Office Hours |